zzzprojects/learn-orm/tutorials/roslyn-scripting/syntax-transformation.md

 }
 ```

-Once the source code is parsed then we replaced the last using statement with the new one.
+Once the source code is parsed then we replaced the last using directive with the new one.
 Let's execute the above code and you will see the following output.

 ```csharp
 using System;